unccd/Prais4-reporting-manual/SO1.md

 Land cover change processes are color coded as improvement ([green]{.bg-green}), stable ([yellow]{.bg-yellow}) or degradation ([purple]{.bg-purple}).
 Unlikely transitions are written in _italics_.
 Note that this is an example of a transition matrix and should not be interpreted as appropriate for countries to adopt without consideration of local conditions and key degradation processes.
 ```

-Depending on the land cover legend selected in Step 2, Parties will need to provide their interpretation of land cover transitions using tables SO1-1.T3 for (i) UNCCD default land cover classes; (ii) or national land cover classes.
+Depending on the land cover legend selected in Step 2, Parties will need to provide their interpretation of land cover transitions using table SO1-1.T3 for UNCCD default land cover classes or national land cover classes.

 Table SO1-1.T3 gives the option to provide one transition matrix covering the total land area of the country or up to five region specific transition matrices.
 This may be appropriate where a country has more than one ecoregion and transitions vary regionally.
 See Box 2 for an example of a country that took this approach in the 2022 reporting.
-If this option is chosen, Parties should give each added region a unique name and upload a vector file delineating the regional border.
+If this option is chosen, Parties should give each added region a unique name and upload a vector file delineating the regional boundary.
 The relevant land cover transitions for each region should then be defined.
 The combined land area for the region-specific transition matrices must sum to the total land area for the country.
-These calculations should be carried out external to PRAIS in Trends.Earth or another computing environment.
+These calculations should be carried out externally to PRAIS in Trends.Earth or another computing environment.

 The PRAIS 4 platform includes functions to modify the default transition matrix data and assign a ‘–’ or ‘+’ sign to each transition depending on whether it causes a degradation or improvement of the land according to national circumstances.
 However, if opting to modify the default transition matrix (i.e. table SO1-1.T3), the transition matrix should first be edited in Trends.Earth so that the reported transitions can be integrated into the calculations of the SO 1-1 outputs and SDG indicator 15.3.1.